Agora: Trust Less and Open More in Verification for Confidential Computing: Binary Verification

-A more interesting feature of the \vc language is its support for policy-related symbols ($\bnf{symbol}$) and predicates ($\bnf{predicate}$), the key to the expressiveness of the \vc language.
-The motivation is that a general-purpose \vc (e.g., ${\tt eax=1}$) is sometimes inadequate since part of the \vc might be unknown at compile time.
-For example, each binary compiled by the Lucet compiler stores function pointer entries with 16-byte alignment in the binary’s data section (table $\tt guest\_table\_0$).
-To reason about the table, the \regulation[initcap] Generator (\ding{174} in \autoref{fig:bv}) introduces a special symbol $\tt GT$ and facts on the symbol (\autoref{sec:example-sfi}), such as (${\tt GT} = \addr{2000}$) where \addr{2000} is the table location in the binary being analyzed.
-Moreover, the \vcgen introduces a predicate $\tt FnPtr$ and a derivation rule that each loaded value $v$ from ${\tt base + offset}$ where $\tt base = GT$ and offset obeys a specific pattern makes $v$ a valid function pointer (i.e., ${\tt FnPtr}~v$).
-With predefined symbols and predicates, an \vcgen{} can generate \vc[s] such as (${\tt rax} = {\tt GT}$) to state facts which are hard or even impossible to encode with only general-purpose \vc[s].
-Both the symbol and predicate are useful in the verification of the SFI policy, as compliance with the policy requires that each indirect call must target a valid function pointer to preserve control-flow integrity.
-Therefore, the \vc language is capable of approximating the state of a machine, while still being expressive for specific policies.
+A more interesting feature of the \vc language is its support for policy-related symbols ($\bnf{symbol}$) and predicates ($\bnf{predicate}$), to express abstract properties on program state.
+For example, each binary compiled by the Lucet compiler stores function pointer entries with 16-byte alignment in the binary’s data section (table $\tt guest\_table\_0$), and we can check that each pointer stored in the table is a valid function pointer.
+In the assertions, we introduce a special symbol $\tt GT$ and facts on the symbol, such as (${\tt GT} = \addr{2000}$) where \addr{2000} is the table location in the analyzed binary.
+Moreover, the \vcgen introduces a predicate $\tt FnPtr$ and a derivation rule that each loaded value $v$ from ${\tt base + offset}$, where $\tt base = GT$ and offset obeys a specific pattern, makes $v$ a valid function pointer (i.e., ${\tt FnPtr}~v$).
+We elaborate the details in~\autoref{sec:sfi-cfi}.

 \ignore{ \quan{This paragraph to be removed due to the excessive discussion on PCC.} \hongbo{TCB components, proof size, proof simplicity, proof generality, decoupling.} \ndsschanges{ While \name's design guidelines align PCC to remove trust on code producers, it further decouples the proof language from type inference rules either from VCGen in conventional PCC or from typed assembly language in FPCC.
 Such design benefits \name in several aspects.
 Through \name's \vc grammar, assertions required from untrusted analyzers are all semantic, which can be achieved with modest modifications on current analyzers.
 Therefore, \name is more adaptive to existing analyzers, opening to contributions from the verification community. } }